AlessandroGhiotto/nmpde-wave-equation/README.md

 ## Running a simulation

-Both executables take a single argument — the path to a JSON parameter file:
+Both executables take a single command-line argument i.e. the path to a `JSON` parameter file.

 ```bash
 cd build